parsaeisa/Notes/Software engineering/microservices.md

 * SDKs , the destination service gives a sdk to the origin service .
 * Service Mesh which is something in k8s .

+## Best-practices

+- All services must have a same project template, Which makes it easier for developers to read and start working on new services.

+## Api-gateway

+All requests to the app, pass through the api-gateway.
+They are going to a single element and that point sends requests to their corresponding micro-service.
+This element is called api-gateway.

+An nginx is installed on api-gateway which will proxy-pass the requests to the right microservice.

 ## Downsides of Micro Service

 * Configuring the connection between services .